viur-framework/viur-core/docs/doc_tutorial/advanced/05_training_config.rst

 ...................................
 If set, viur will emit a CSP http-header with each request.

-Use :meth:`server.securityheaders.addCspRule` to set this property.
+Use :meth:`viur.core.securityheaders.addCspRule` to set this property.

 viur.security.strictTransportSecurity
 .....................................
 If set, viur will emit a HSTS http-header with each request.

-Use :meth:`server.securityheaders.enableStrictTransportSecurity` to set this property.
+Use :meth:`viur.core.securityheaders.enableStrictTransportSecurity` to set this property.
 Only partially supported on the Appengine atm.

 viur.security.publicKeyPins